qwerty12345671/drosera-simple-trap/README.md

 ## Notes

-- For each workshop, you may need to update the trap path in the `drosera.toml` file to point to current workshop.
+- For each workshop, you may need to update the trap path in the `drosera.toml` file to point to current workshop build files.
 - You will need to add the operator address to the `whitelist` in the `drosera.toml` file to opt in to the trap.

 ## Build Commands